 Tabouleh, a Middle-eastern twist on the cold vegetarian salad, makes for an easy summer meal.

-Eggs are always in season.
+Eggs and cheese, always in season, provide protein options for the salad, improving its nutritional value.
 Adding a couple of slices of hard boiled eggs on top of some raw spinach and topping it with a favorite dressing provides a light protein and vitamin packed meal.

-Nuts to you - Sprinkle some of your favorite chopped nuts on the fresh spinach leaves for a variation of the protein and vitamin meal.
+Nuts, another protein compliment for a spinach salad also provide additional fiber.
+Sprinkle some of chopped nuts on the fresh spinach leaves for a variation of the protein and vitamin meal.

 Preparing for a big family occasion?
 Why not bake some Italian vegetables to compliment any pasta dish.

 Drain and coarsely chop tomatoes.
 Save liquid.
 Mix together tomatoes and reserved liquid, onion, green beans, okra, green pepper, lemon juice, and herbs.
 Cover and bake at 325o F for 15 minutes.

 Mix in zucchini and eggplant and continue baking, covered, 60-70 more minutes or until vegetables are tender.
 Stir occasionally.
 Sprinkle top with Parmesan cheese just before serving.
 Yield: 18 servings --Serving Size: 1/2 cup

 For a consistent soup blend and color try to use only white color ingredients.